4rkal/blog/content/posts/obsidianhugo.md

 *I then started writing this very article*

 ## Obsidian templates
-I needed some way to setup a simple template to contain all of the required hugo front matter.
+I needed some way to setup a simple obsidian template to contains all of the required hugo front matter.

 That is quite easy.